albertwujj/albertwujj.github.io/_posts/2019-04-10-In-Depth: Explaining OpenAI's GPT-2.md

 Furthermore, there is no explanation of the rather interesting way OpenAI adapted their original model to the prompt-based text generation task that made GPT-2 so notorious.
 The only way I found is the rather laborious task of reading the undocumented code.
 However, I have done so, and will provide the explanation.
 This article will describe the adaptations made for the text-generation task.

 The GPT model is based on the decoder part of the [Transformer architecture](https://arxiv.org/pdf/1706.03762.pdf).
 If you are familiar with the Transformer architecture, go ahead and skim or skip the next five paragraphs.
-If not, I recommend reading up on it, but will provide a brief, high-level description here.
+If not, I recommend reading about it, but will provide a brief, high-level description here.

 Attention is a concept that includes different operations with certain key similarities.
 To explain it briefly, assume we have an input sequence of length M. Our attention operation will produce an output sequence of length N. These are both sequences of vectors.
 In natural language processing, one vector represents one word.
 Each vector in the output is a unique weighted average of the vectors in the input.
 Thus, we will need a weight for each (input position, output position) pair.